bitdeli/bitdeli-docs/src/github.rst

 JSON object with the following fields:

 - `section` that describes the :ref:`section <sections>` where this card belongs to.
 The valid values are `what` (news), `why` (insights) and `how` (goals).
 - `profile` that links the script to a valid :ref:`profile-script`.
-For possible values, see :ref:`profile-scripts`.
+For possible values, see :ref:`data-sources`.

 bitdeli/preview.png
 '''''''''''''''''''